lancenacabuan/shared/README.md

 “For you have been called for this purpose, since Christ also suffered for you, leaving you an example for you to follow in His steps.”

 ## **Set Apart**
-The *Set Apart* devotional for November 2024 guides believers in understanding the biblical call to holiness, as exemplified in 1 Peter.
+The *Set Apart* themed study guides believers in understanding the biblical call to holiness, as exemplified in 1 Peter.
 It unpacks holiness as not merely external behavior but an inner transformation that sets us apart for God’s purposes.
 Through themes such as the conduct, challenge, and commitment of holiness, it explores how we can honor God in our actions, resist worldly temptations, and endure trials with faith.
 Empowered by grace and modeled after Christ’s own holiness, this study encourages us to live as witnesses to God’s character, reflecting His light in a dark world, and glorifying Him in all we do.

 **1 Peter 1:15-16**
 “But like the Holy One who called you, be holy yourselves also in all your behavior; because it is written, ‘You shall be holy, for I am holy.’”